pnegus/util-scripts/yubikey-wrapper/README.md

 This script injects API tokens (in the default case, AWS and Cloudflare) into environment variables for a given binary.

 It reads a JSON object from address 0x005FC103 on the yubikey.
+You can also configure it to read from another pin-protected address like 0x005FC108.

 # Installation: